-Of course, perfecting robot surgeries has required major advancements in technologies across a range of fields.
+Of course, perfecting robot controllers in surgical systems has required major advancements in technologies across a range of fields.
 This includes improving 3D cameras to give surgeons remotely controlling robots a better view of surgical sites, advancing control programs to ensure smooth movements, and granting robot arms the same steadiness as associated with a surgeon’s hand.

 What are Robotic Joints?

-Robotic surgery is still remotely performed by a trained surgeon, albeit remotely.
-This means that a surgical robot has to be able to replicate the precise hand movements of a trained human surgeon near-perfectly.
+Robotic surgery is still performed by a trained surgeon, albeit remotely.
+This means that robot components have to be able to replicate the precise hand movements of a trained human surgeon near-perfectly.

-The easiest way of doing this is ensuring that the joints of a robotic surgeon closely replicate the arm and hand of a human surgeon.
-Additionally, the use of small incisions for minimally invasive surgeries requires the application of small instruments, parts, and tools.
+The easiest way of doing this is ensuring that the robot joints of surgical robots closely replicate the arm and hand of a human surgeon.
+Additionally, using small incisions for minimally invasive surgeries requires the application of small instruments, parts, and tools.

-Robotic joints — also referred to as axes — are the movable components of a robot that result in relative motion between the links — the rigid parts — of the machine.
+Robotic joints — also referred to as axes — are movable robot components that result in relative motion between the links — the rigid parts — of the machine.
 Optimal functioning for a robot arises from the correct balance of joints and links, while a manipulator

-There are five main types of mechanical joints used in robot manipulators.
-These two types of translational joints — collinear and orthogonal joints — as well as rotational, twisting, and revolving joints, which are all rotary joints.
+There are five main types of mechanical robot joints used in manipulators.
+These two types of translational joints — collinear and orthogonal joints — as well as rotational, twisting, and revolving joints, are all types of rotary robot joints.

-Many mechanical surgical assistants are articulated robots that are machines that come with different ranges and combinations of rotary joints.
-This can range from simple two joint structures to more complex structures with up to 10 or more joints.
+Many mechanical surgical assistants are articulated surgical robots that are machines with different ranges and combinations of rotary robot joints.
+This can range from simple two-joint structures to more complex structures with up to 10 or more joints.
 In many articulated robots, the arm is connected to a base with the use of a twisting joint, while rotary joints connect the links in the arm.

 Many systems put precision into practice in a robotic surgery platform.
 One example is CardioARM, a robotic surgical system having an articulated design providing unlimited but controllable flexibility.
 The CardioARM consists of serially connected cylindrical links housing flexible ports through which tools for both therapy and imaging can be deployed.

-One important factor of the Micro Hand S is the fact that its development has been strongly influenced by actual clinicians.
+One important factor of the Micro Hand S is the fact that actual clinicians have strongly influenced its development.
 This means its design takes into account actual problems faced by surgeons.

-The initial system introduced in 2013 featured a rotational manipulator with three joints intersecting at the tip of the robotic arm.
-The design allowed for a large degree of freedom enabling the operating arm to automatically adjust based on the incision procedure being employed.
+The initial robotic surgery system introduced in 2013 featured a rotational manipulator with three joints intersecting at the tip of the robotic arm.
+The design allowed for a large degree of freedom, enabling the operating arm to adjust automatically based on the incision procedure.

 Currently, the compact system with a foldable design of the Micro Hand S allows for a wide range of movement granted by three arm joints and three wrist joints.
 The range of movement from the arm joints is -120⁰ to 120⁰ and -30⁰ to 140⁰ respectively.

-Designers have added instruments that facilitate ultrasonic or electro-cutting, electrocautery, and other functions, as well as improving various safety features.
+Designers have added instruments to the robot's components that facilitate ultrasonic or electro-cutting, electrocautery, and other functions and improve various safety features.

-The system’s master manipulator is comprised of three rotary joints, with the axes of the first two joints pointing upwards so the robot’s motion is less affected by gravity, thus guaranteeing an easier and more flexible operation.
+The master manipulator is comprised of three robotic joints (rotary), with the axes of the first two joints pointing upwards, so the robot’s motion is less affected by gravity, thus guaranteeing an easier and more flexible operation.